Ball Screws

 Speed

-The measurement of the pace of linear movement in ball screw assemblies, expressed in inches per minute.
-Speed is calculated through the multiplication of screw lead by RPM, or revolutions per minute.
+The rate of linear movement in ball screw assemblies, expressed in inches per minute.
+It is calculated by multiplying the screw lead by the RPM (revolutions per minute).

 Stroke